digitalbazaar/bedrock-session-mongodb/README.md

 For documentation on configuration, see [config.js](./lib/config.js).

-`config.session-mongodb.ttl` is a computed property that based off of `config.express.session.ttl`.
+`config.session-mongodb.ttl` is a computed property that converts `config.express.session.ttl` to seconds.
 In order to change the ttl for sessions you will now need to change the `config.express.session.ttl` using milliseconds.

 [bedrock]: https://github.com/digitalbazaar/bedrock